reallyreadit/blog/_posts/2020-03-01-nuts-and-bolts.markdown

 </p>

 <p>
 The Readup Chrome extension <em>automatically</em> imports all of your reading to Readup.
-It's extremely easy to use, especially if you already use Chrome.
 You basically just peruse the web as you normally would, and Readup is there when you finish articles to (1) congratulate you for actually finishing (2) connect you with other readers and (3) show you, overall, how your reading behavior is improving with time.
 </p>

 <p>